Embe-Codez/ansible-terraform-automation/README.md

 ## CI/CD Workflow

-Continuous Integration and Continuous Deployment

-We use GitHub Actions for continuous integration and Argo for continuous deployment.
-The pipeline tests for functionality, validates that secrets are valid, and includes error handling.

-### GitHub Actions

-The GitHub Actions workflow for continuous integration is triggered on every pull request and on every push to the main branch.
+The GitHub Actions workflow for continuous integration and deployment is triggered on every pull request and on every push to the main branch.
 The workflow includes the following steps:

-* Install Terraform and Terragrunt.
+### Terraform CI

+    Install Terraform.
+    Initialize the Terraform backend.
-* Validate the Terraform code syntax.
+    Validate the Terraform code syntax.
-* Format the Terraform code using terraform fmt.
+    Format the Terraform code using terraform fmt.
-* Install any required Terraform plugins.
+    Install any required Terraform plugins.
-* Initialize the Terraform backend.
-* Plan the Terraform infrastructure changes and store the plan in a file.
+    Plan the Terraform infrastructure changes and store the plan in a file.
-* Verify that required secrets are set.
+    Verify that required secrets are set.
-* Upload the plan file as an artifact.
+    Upload the plan file as an artifact.

-### Argo Workflow
+### Terraform CD

-The Argo workflow for continuous deployment is triggered when a new artifact is uploaded by the GitHub Actions workflow.
-The workflow includes the following steps:
+    Wait for approval from the development team.
+    Apply the Terraform plan to the development environment.
+    Wait for approval from the development team.
+    Apply the Terraform plan to the user acceptance testing (UAT) environment.
+    Wait for approval from the development team.

-* Deploy the Terraform infrastructure using the plan file uploaded by the GitHub Actions workflow.
+    Apply the Terraform plan to the production environment.

-* Verify that the infrastructure was deployed successfully.
-* end a notification to a Slack channel when the deployment is successful.
+### Ansible CI

+    Install Ansible.
+    Validate the Ansible playbook syntax.
+    Check that Ansible playbook runs without changing anything.

+### Ansible CD

+    Wait for approval from the development team.
+    Apply the Ansible playbook to the development environment.
+    Wait for approval from the development team.
+    Apply the Ansible playbook to the user acceptance testing (UAT) environment.
+    Wait for approval from the development team.
+    Apply the Ansible playbook to the production environment.

+Note: In the Terraform CD and Ansible CD steps, approval can be granted through a GitHub pull request review or by commenting on the pull request.

 ## Usage